naibarn/SmartSpec/.smartspec/workflows/smartspec_sync_spec_tasks.md

 - After generating or updating `tasks.md`.
 - When multiple teams are working across many specs.
 - After finishing a milestone and you want index/registry truth to reflect reality.
-- During migration to v5.2 centralization.
+- During migration to v5.6 chain governance.

 ---